k0rdent/docs/docs/admin/installation/prepare-mgmt-cluster/azure.md

     `azure-cluster-identity-resource-template.yaml`

     > NOTE:
-    > The ConfigMap name needs to be exactly `azure-cluster-identity-resource-template`, see [naming the template configmap](../../../appendix/appendix-providers.md#naming-the-template-configmap) for more detail.
+    > The `ConfigMap` name, in this case, needs to be exactly `azure-cluster-identity-resource-template`.
+See [naming the template configmap](../../../appendix/appendix-providers.md#naming-the-template-configmap) for details.

     ```yaml
     apiVersion: v1